Wicken Fen - Village Explorer Cycle Route

 Entering Reach take the left turn at the Dyke's End P.H. across the village green, then left again onto the Swaffham Road.
 Follow this road until you come into Swaffham Prior.

 Carry straight onto Lower End road which then becomes High Street.
+You are now in the centre of Swaffham Prior.
 Turn right onto Station Road, after a short distance this road becomes Whiteway Drove.

 Continue along Whiteway Drove through a sharp right-hand bend at Highbridge Farm.
 Whiteway Drove now becomes Headlake Drove.